burkeholland/deno-first-look/lessons/webserver/simple.md

 The Deno standard library contains a `server` module that lets you implement in a web server in just a few lines of code.

-first, import the `server` module from the Deno standard library into the "app.ts" file.
+First, import the `server` module from the Deno standard library into the "app.ts" file.

 ```typescript
 import { serve } from "https://deno.land/std/http/server.ts";